sirrice/icd9/README.md

 Assuming that codes closely related in the tree are more related than with codes further in the tree, this hierarchy is a way to cluster related codes.

-This library encodes all ICD9 codes into a tree that captures these relationships.
-It also includes a icd9 descriptions file that can also be imported to provide short english descriptions for each code.
+This library encodes all ICD9 codes and their descriptions into a tree that captures these relationships.

 ## Using the library

 Include `icd9.py` in your python path.
-Then put `codes.json` and `descriptions.csv` somewhere convenient.
+Then put `codes.json` somewhere convenient.
 Here's a simple example:

     from icd9 import ICD9

     # feel free to replace with your path to the json file
-    tree = ICD9('codes.json', 'descriptions.csv')
+    tree = ICD9('codes.json')

     # list of top level codes (e.g., '001-139', ...)
     toplevelnodes = tree.children